JoeKell/ReplacingHornetsWithBugsAndBees/README.md

 # Hornets Nest

-The spreadsheet you'll be working with in this activity is infested with hornets!
-In place of numerical data, when you open your file you'll be greeted by cells filled with the words "Hornet", "Bug", or "Bee."
-Instead of manually dealing with the critters, you'll use VBA to do the work for you.
+Use VBA to replace every instance of "Hornets" in the 6x7 grid with "Bugs" or "Bees" based off of the available amound of these.
+Create buttons for the following:
+  * Randomly reset the grid with Hornets, Bugs, and Bees.
+Randomly reset the available number of Bugs and Bees.
+  * Reset the grid with the orignal layout of Hornets, Bugs, and Bees.
+Reset the available number of Bugs and Bees to the original amount.
+  * Randomly reset the available number of Bugs and Bees only.
+  * Run the Removal Script.

 ## Instructions

 * Create a VBA script to handle the growing hornet infestation in your spreadsheet.

-* There are three parts to this problem:
+* Use nested for loops to find all of the Hornets in the "nest" and replace them with Bugs or Bees.
+For each instance of Hornets, if there are both bugs and bees remaining, randomly place bugs or bees with equal probability and adjust the amount of that insect remaining.

+* If there is only 1 type of insect remaining, use that kind.

+* If there are no insects remaining, stop the loop and show a message saying, "Oh no!
+We still have hornets."

+* Create buttons for the following:
+  * Randomly reset the grid with Hornets, Bugs, and Bees.
+Randomly reset the available number of Bugs and Bees.
-  * Part I: Count the number of hornets found and display the number to your user in the form of a message box.
+  * Reset the grid with the orignal layout of Hornets, Bugs, and Bees.
+Reset the available number of Bugs and Bees to the original amount.

-  * Part II: Modify the script such that it changes the word "Hornets" to "Bugs".

-  * Part III: Modify the script a third time, this time keeping in mind that you have a limited number of bugs and bees.
-Use the full set of bugs and bees you have available to replace the hornets.
-If you run out of bugs or bees provide the user with the message: "Oh no!
-We still have hornets..."

-## Hints

-* You may want to create a backup of your spreadsheet as your macro will write over the contents.

-* Take lots of deep breaths!
+  * Randomly reset the available number of Bugs and Bees only.
+  * Run the Removal Script.